-- Approve the report of interruption of education: If the Review Committee or Commission does not identify any concerns regarding the program's continued compliance with the accreditation standards, the transmittal letter should advise the institution that the change(s) related to interruption of education have been noted and will be reviewed at the next regularly-scheduled site visit to the program. - Approve the report of interruption of education and request additional information: If the Review Committees or Commission does not identify any concerns regarding the program's compliance with the accreditation standards, but believes follow up reporting is required to ensure continued compliance with accreditation standards, additional information will be requested for review by the Commission.
-Additional information could occur through a supplemental report or a focused site visit, - Postpone action and continue the program's accreditation status, but request additional
+• Approve the report of interruption of education: If the Review Committee or Commission does not identify any concerns regarding the program's continued compliance with the accreditation standards, the transmittal letter should advise the institution that the change(s) related to interruption of education have been noted and will be reviewed at the next regularly-scheduled site visit to the program.

-- information on the interruption of education: The transmittal letter will inform the institution that the report of interruption of education has been considered, but that concerns regarding continued compliance with the accreditation standards have been identified.
+- Approve the report of interruption of education and request additional information: If the Review Committees or Commission does not identify any concerns regarding the program's compliance with the accreditation standards, but believes follow up reporting is required to ensure continued compliance with accreditation standards, additional information will be requested for review by the Commission.
+Additional information could occur through a supplemental report or a focused site visit, - Postpone action and continue the program's accreditation status, but request additional information on the interruption of education: The transmittal letter will inform the institution that the report of interruption of education has been considered, but that concerns regarding continued compliance with the accreditation standards have been identified.
 Additional specific information regarding the identified concerns will be requested for review by the Commission.
 The institution will be further advised that, if the additional information submitted does not satisfy the Commission regarding the identified concerns, the Commission reserves the right to request additional documentation, or conduct a special focused site visit of the program, or deny the report on interruption of education. - Postpone action and continue the program's accreditation status pending conduct of a special site visit related to the interruption of education: If the information submitted with the interruption of education is insufficient to provide reasonable assurance that the accreditation standards will continue to be met, and the Commission believes that the necessary information can only be obtained on-site, a special focused site visit will be conducted. - Deny the report on interruption of education: If the submitted information does not indicate that the program will continue to comply with the accreditation standards, the Commission will deny the report on interruption of education.
 The institutions will be advised that it must re-submit a report on interruption of education which provide a comprehensive plan for how the loss of instructional time will be addressed and continued compliance with accreditation standards will be maintained.
+Additionally, if the program has implemented plans that indicate it is out of compliance with accreditation standards, its accreditation status will be changed and a report of non-compliance will be requested.